It is a real joy to officiate at the wedding ceremony of any loving adult couple in Australia.

 - Your Couple’s Certificate.

-Your couple’s certificate will be presented to you as the finale to your ceremony.
+Your couple’s certificate may be presented to you as the finale to your ceremony.

-My fees generally include the BDM Fee for your Official Marriage Certificate.
-I complete and send your application to BDM when I register your marriage.
+If you wish, I complete and send your application for your Official Marriage Certificate to BDM when I register your marriage.
+BDM will contact you for payment (approximately $50) and the certificate will be posted to you.
 This is the only document necessary to record a change of name through marriage with various organisations.

 Change of name: There is no requirement for either party to change their name after marriage.
 In Australia either party can assume the name of their spouse or one or both may use joint names without a legal change of name being required.